SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In *nix-likes, since all other directories descend from the root directory, *nix-likes only have a single directory tree.
 In *nix-likes, the root directory is `/`
 In windowslikes, each partition is its own root directory, with a drive letter assigned.
-Windows drive letters have the syntax <letter>:
+Windows drive letters have the syntax ‹letter›:
 An absolute path begins at the root directory.
 A relative path begins at the current working directory.